LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 Then, the application can use this new AWS URL to download the file.

-However, when retrieving the HTTP status code 302, the **http** library in Go programming language will automatically redirect to the new URL with the same HTTP headers of the previous request which have fields for TRTH V2 REST API.
+However, when retrieving the HTTP status code 302, the **http** package in Go programming language will automatically redirect to the new URL with the same HTTP headers of the previous request which have fields for TRTH V2 REST API.
 This causes AWS returning **403 Forbidden** status code.

 To avoid this issue, the application should disable this automatic redirect by using the following code.